Bioconductor/bioc_git_transition/doc/scenario-3-pull-from-gitbioc-push-github.md

 # Scenario 3: Get updates from Bioconductor and update Github

+**Goal:** Your Bioconductor repository has been updated by the core team.
+You want to fetch these commits from Bioconductor (remote `upstream`), merge them into your local repository, and push them to Github.

-It is always a good idea to fetch updates from Bioconductor (remote `upstream`), to see if there were any changes made by your collaborators or the Bioconductor core team.
+**NOTE:** It is always a good idea to fetch updates from Bioconductor as a precautionary measure before making more changes.
+This will help prevent conflicts.

 ## Steps